 David Baum is a partner in the New York office, with a broad background in complex commercial, art, media, entertainment, intellectual property, sports, finance, bankruptcy, and insurance matters.
 He has substantial first chair trial experience on both the trial and appellate levels, across the country.
-David has received the prestigious ranking by Chambers USA 2013 and 2014 as a leading attorney in the field of Media and Entertainment Litigation.
+David has received the prestigious ranking by Chambers USA 2013 and 2014 as a leading lawyer in the field of Media and Entertainment Litigation.
+He lectures extensively at law schools, business schools and other organizations.

 Select Complex Commercial and Finance Representations